 As an expert medical doctor would have testified, the plaintiff experienced numerous complications as a result of the perforated bowel.
 She spent a month in the intensive care unit due to sepsis and was discharged to a skilled rehabilitation facility, where she suffered further pain and complications during her recovery.
 She now requires near constant home health care and has experienced a diminished quality of life.

 The case settled prior to trial for a confidential amount.

 Department of Veterans Affairs Settles After Medical Mistake Causes Stroke

 The plaintiff was a patient at the Department of Veterans Affairs Coumadin Clinic, receiving 20-30mg of Coumadin every day to keep his INR in therapeutic range.
 Notwithstanding, when he was admitted to the VA his treating physician (a resident) decreased his dose to only 5mg.
 Plaintiff alleged the physician wholly failed to consult the VA records which reflected the patient’s long history of Coumadin resistance and current 20-30mg a day dose.

-Unfortunately, as the patient did not receive the therapeutic levels of Coumadin while inpatient at the VA, he suffered a stroke a few days after his VA discharge on June 4, 2010.
+Unfortunately, as the patient did not receive the therapeutic levels of Coumadin while inpatient at the VA, he suffered a stroke a few days after his VA discharge.
 As a result of the stroke, he was airlifted to a local level 1 trauma center where he received emergency treatment.
 In addition, and as a result of the stroke he was forced to undergo months of therapy.
 He requires continued assistance with activities of daily living, and is at now at greater risk for future stroke.